-Usually tell tale sign number one that you’ve been visited by the click fraud fairy is an unusual surge in clicks.
-These may also be over a short space of time, or at an unusual time of day.
+Usually, the tell tale sign number one that you’ve been visited by the click fraud fairy is an unusual surge in clicks.
+This suspicious click activity may also be over a short space of time, or at an unusual time of day.

 It could be particularly obvious if you haven’t done anything to your ad campaign for a while.
 If you’ve not adjusted your bid, or done any serious tweaking, ask yourself why the unusual spike in clicks on your PPC ad?

 If there is a reason for the surge in traffic, but things seem a little off, you can always check the other signs of click fraud on your ads.

 2. Big bounce rate

 A high bounce rate is never a good thing when it comes to PPC ad campaigns.
 But if you’re looking for tell-tale signs of ad fraud or click fraud, this could be a red flag, especially when combined with other factors on this list.

 OK, so firstly, what is an average or acceptable bounce rate for your common or garden PPC ad campaign?
 Although it’s hard to pin down an average across all industries and sectors, anything under 50% is deemed good.

 Once you start seeing bounce rates over 70% it might be time to start looking at your site closely.
-However, this might be down to your PPC ad targeting or your landing page rather than invalid clicks.
+However, this might be down to your ad targeting or your landing page layout/content rather than suspect clicks.